Voljega/scripts4recalbox/Randomizer/README.md

 ## Randomizer

-This script allow you to launch randomly a game from any system or from a given system, from all or specific genres, with a certain name or not
+This script allow you to launch randomly a game.
+ - from a specific system, a set of systems or from all systems
+ - from a specific genre, a set of genres or all genres (using the `<genre>` tag in your `gamelist.xml`
+ - with name containing one string or one of several strings
+ - from a combination of these three criterias

 ### How it works